telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 To ensure the best performance of your project, make sure that you:

-* Always use an up-to-date browser version
+* Always use an up-to-date browser version.
-* Check **Disable Script Debugging** from your browser configuration options
+* Check **Disable Script Debugging** from your browser configuration options.
-* Activate Caching in Internet Explorer
+* Activate Caching in Internet Explorer.

 ## See Also